"Darien? Serena? I've never heard these names before. What is it that you want?"

 - Prince of Space wasn't immune to enemy weapon fire in the original Japanese, but picked this up sometime during the conversion to English.
 Neatly explains why he keeps dodging.
 And why Phantom of Krankor keeps ordering his men to shoot him anyway.

-- Harry Potter and the Goblet of Fire: When Hermione mentioned that the 1792 Triwizard Tournament was cancelled because of a cockatrice breaking free and injuring the judges, the Dutch edition translates cockatrice as basilisk.
+- Harry Potter and the Goblet of Fire: When Hermione mentions that the 1792 Triwizard Tournament was cancelled because of a cockatrice breaking free and injuring the judges, the Dutch and Italian editions translate "cockatrice" as "basilisk".
 But this is impossible, since breeding basilisks has been illegal since medieval times.
-And they certainly don't want to use one of the most deadly creatures ever in a school tournament.
-Its gaze alone would have killed the entire audience.
+And they certainly don't want to use one of the most deadly creatures ever in a school tournament—its gaze alone would have killed the entire audience.
+The terms are generally considered synonymous in the real world, however, so this was bound to come up in at least one translation.

 - The Dutch translation of The Death Gate Cycle suffered from this.
 A few added sentences in the later books serve to explain that the characters have simply been using the wrong words.
 It doesn't help.